RosarioDavi/travel-square/journals/Rosario_Davi.md

+12/01/2022
+Today the team decided that I should work on getting the front end page going and work on the functionally after.
+After merging some changes I experienced a bug for about half the day.
+The bug was i could not access my explore page, it just kept bringing up the new home page.
+After the team took a look we were stummped and decided to ask for a seir.
+The fix to the problem was to make seperate compents for the homepage and the explore page.
+Once I made the changes I was able to get my explore page up.
+I was able to get 4 cards on the screen along with two buttons.
+Still need to work on the functionality.

+11/30/2022
+Today I realized the code I wrote for create a review was written in Class component.
+I realized I would need to create a hook for this to work.
+I did not do any code, I went back to The hooks explorations and reread that.
+Along with some other hook videos to get a good understanding.
+I plan on working on the functionally and using hooks to get write a review going.
 11/29/2022
 This morning I woke up to a message from Lena, she figured out why there was no formating.
 I forgot to add the bootstraps.
 She added it for me, once I pulled and merged the front page had some color and formating.
 Through out the day I worked on the front end stuff.
 I was able to add a placeholder card with two buttons "create a review" and View all Reviews.
 These buttons do not have any functionality yet.
 I began trying to work on the create review js file, after I wrote some code I realized that Class based function will not work and I need to go back and watch the video on hooks and refactor some code.